Salary cap: Netball

 In netball's now-defunct ANZ Championship, which featured five teams each from Australia and New Zealand, each franchise was restricted to a NZ$380,000 salary cap (as of 2013) from which player salaries were paid.
 Salary amounts varied among players, but each player received a retainer of at least NZ$12,000 per season; high-profile players were expected to earn up to NZ$50,000.

-Following the 2016 season, Australia's national governing body of Netball Australia broke away from the trans-Tasman championship and launched its own national league, Suncorp Super Netball.
+Following the 2016 season, Australia's national governing body of Netball Australia broke away from the trans-Tasman championship and launched its own national league, Super Netball.
 The initial team salary cap in the new league was A$675,000, with minimum player salaries of A$27,375.
 This latter figure was more than double the minimum wage of A$13,250 in the final season of the ANZ Championship.
 New Zealand rebranded its now-domestic league as the ANZ Premiership, presumably retaining its prior salary cap provisions.

 Since then, Super Netball's salary cap has risen modestly.
 The original team cap of A$675,000 had been structured with a $500,000 cap on playing payments, plus an additional $150,000 for club-related employment, educational, and ambassadorial roles, and the balance for health insurance and technology allowances.
 For the 2019 season, the minimum player wage (not including the health insurance allowance, set at $1,635 for that season) rises to $30,000, and the team cap on playing payments rises to $515,000.

 Chinese Super League

 Following a 2020 season financially rocked by COVID-19, the Chinese Super League saw major turmoil.
 In February 2021 alone, the reigning champions Jiangsu F.C. folded; Shandong Taishan were expelled from the AFC Champions League for "overdue payables"; and Tianjin Jinmen Tiger were reportedly at risk of collapsing, with Chinese media reporting that the club had not paid players in 10 months.
 In 2020, then-current Super League member Tianjin Tianhai folded, as did Liaoning F.C., which had been the first Chinese club to win the AFC Champions League before dropping to the country's lower levels.

 In December 2020, the Chinese Football Association imposed a salary cap on the Super League.
-Effective in 2021, total player wages are capped at RMB 600 million (US $91.7 million at March 2021 exchange rates), with a separate cap of €10 million (US $12.1 million) on total wages of foreign players.
-Individual player salaries are also capped at RMB 5 million (US $765,000) before tax for Chinese players and €3 million (US $3.63 million) for foreign players.
+Effective in 2021, total player wages are capped at RMB 600 million (US$91.7 million at March 2021 exchange rates), with a separate cap of €10 million (US$12.1 million) on total wages of foreign players.
+Individual player salaries are also capped at RMB 5 million (US$765,000) before tax for Chinese players and €3 million (US$3.63 million) for foreign players.